-&lt;sup>2 Ambassador Cong Peiwu publishes a signed article on Belt and Road Initiative on CCBC's website, the official website of the Embassy of the People's Republic of China in Canada, 23 June 2021, http://ca.china-embassy.org/eng/sgxw/t1885976.htm Ministry of Commerce of the People's Republic of China, Report on Development of China's Outward Investment and increased by 1.5% year-on-year; and its non-financial direct investment in countries along the BRI increased by 29.7% year-on-year.
-With the tightening of pandemic prevention measures in various countries and the obstruction of shipping and air transportation, China-Europe Express gives full play to the advantages of cross-border railway freight service and helps BRI participating countries overcome the impacts of pandemic and other unfavorable factors, provides strong support to expedite the development of a green logistics network, to stabilize international supply chain, and to underpin the global war against the pandemic.
+Although the COVID-19 once brought global development to a standstill, the BRI showed great resilience and vitality and became a bright color in the haze of the pandemic.
+In the first three quarters of 2020, China's cumulative imports and exports to countries along the BRI increased by 1.5% year-on-year5; and its non-financial direct investment in countries along the BRI increased by 29.7% year-on-year6.
+With the tightening of pandemic prevention measures in various countries and the obstruction of shipping and air transportation, China-Europe Express gives full play to the advantages of cross-border railway freight service and helps BRI participating countries overcome the impacts of pandemic and other unfavorable factors, provides strong support to expedite the development of a green logistics network, to stabilize international supply chain, and to underpin the global war against the pandemic7.